TERMINAL 3 - BUILDING THE FUTURE

 Building the Future

-Despite unforeseen events like the Covid-19 pandemic, which has reduced air traffic volumes, this long-term strategic expansion project continues to be essential for ensuring the future of Frankfurt Airport; aviation volumes are bound to recover over the medium to long term.
+The expansion project is to be essebtial for ensuring the future of Frankfut Airport.
 The project’s modular structure makes it possible to flexibly schedule the construction and inauguration of the terminal’s individual parts depending on how the actual need for extra capacity develops.
 By the time it’s completely finished, it will be able to handle up to 25 million passengers a year.
-Since Fraport doesn’t expect passenger volumes to return to pre-crisis levels until 2026, the current plans call for Terminal 3 (including Pier G) to reopen that year.
 It will then be possible to start operating with three piers with total capacity for up to 19 million passengers a year.

 A combination of aesthetics and sustainability